 - There is no ambiguity around WHO is doing the work and WHEN they will do it by.

 - Clear criteria are provided for what getting back to Green means.

 - Clear criteria are provided for what will happen if s*** continues to hit the fan.

-Being diligent about project status and getting engineering leaders to think in terms of great “Paths To Green” is key to better product organization execution.
-What tips do you have around driving projects?
-Please comment below.
+Being diligent about the status of deliverables and getting engineering leaders to think in terms of great “Paths To Green” is key to better execution.